OECOPHORIDAE

 Leafrollers, Bell Moths - Family TORTRICIDAE

-This page contains pictures and information about Leafroller and Bell Moths that we found in the Brisbane area, Queensland, Australia.
+This page contains pictures and information about Leafrollers and Bell Moths that we found in the Brisbane area, Queensland, Australia.

-Some members in this family are called Leafrollers because their caterpillars roll the leaves of their foodplant and fixed with silk.
+Most Caterpillars in this family are called Leafrollers because they roll the leaves of their food plant fixed with silk.
 They live and pupate within this rolled leaf shelter.
 Some other species are leaf miners or stem borers.
 Some others feed on dead leaves on the forest floor.

 The Caterpillars are usually small and smooth-skinned.
 They will do the bungee-jump, i.e., drop with a silken thread, when disturbed.